STARK FoundationSTARK Foundation

 We hold 12A and 80G approvals, so monetary contributions qualify for income tax exemption.
 A certificate is issued to every contributor.

 We are M.C.A.-compliant for C.S.R. activities and registered on portals such as Benevity and Razorpay for fundraising campaigns.
+Active profiles maintained on government portals including NGO Darpan and Gyan Sankalp.

 Flow of funds.
 100% of donations come through online transfers (Razorpay subscriptions, direct bank transfer). ~98% of expenses are paid digitally.